kvesel/elfbrk/README.md

 - ELF32 and ELF64 are both supported.
 Class is auto-detected from `EI_CLASS`.
 - All offset and size arithmetic uses `uint64_t` internally to avoid overflow.
 - Bounds checking is applied to every structure access before dereferencing.
-- The section header table is not used by the kernel at load time. `--shdr-strip` and the `[shdr]` entries in `--stego-scan` exploit this.
+- The section header table is not used by the kernel at load time. `--shdr-strip` and the `[shdr]` entries in `--slack-count` exploit this.
 - `p_paddr` fields are inside the mapped `PT_PHDR` segment — payload written there is present in process memory at runtime without touching the file again.
 - `--slack-read-file` and `--slack-write-file` use a fixed region ordering (sorted by file offset) so they are always symmetric regardless of what has been written.